tedlano/nntin-uubrella/ARCHITECTURE.md

-# UUbrella Application Architecture
+# DropMapp Application Architecture

-This document outlines the technical architecture of the UUbrella application.
+This document outlines the technical architecture of the DropMapp application.

 ## Overview

-UUbrella is a web application designed to allow users to "hide" items (represented by data like title, description, location, image) and share them either publicly or privately via a secret link.
+DropMapp is a web application designed to allow users to "hide" items (represented by data like title, description, location, image) and share them either publicly or privately via a secret link.
 It follows a modern serverless architecture hosted on AWS, comprising a Single-Page Application (SPA) frontend and a serverless backend API.

 ```mermaid
 graph TD